-The anticipated direct costs budgeted for the entire period of performance for an FY22 PRMRP Technology/Therapeutic Development Award will not exceed \$2M for Funding Level 1 awards.
-The anticipate direct costs budgeted for the entire period of performance for an FY22 PRMRP Technology/Therapeutic Development Award will not exceed \$4M for Funding Level 2 awards .
+The anticipated direct costs budgeted for the entire period of performance for an FY23 PRMRP Discovery Award will not exceed \$200,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.

-Awards will be made no later than September 30, 2023.
+Awards will be made no later than September 30, 2024.
 For additional information refer to Section II.F.1, Federal Award Notices.

-The CDMRP expects to allot approximately \$78M to fund approximately 20 FY22 PRMRP Technology/Therapeutic Development Award applications.
+The CDMRP expects to allot approximately \$18.0M to fund approximately 60 Discovery Award applications.
 Funding of applications received is contingent upon the availability of federal funds for this program as well as the number of applications received, the quality and merit of the applications as evaluated by scientific and programmatic review, and the requirements of the government.
 Funds to be obligated on any award resulting from this funding opportunity will be available for use for a limited time period based on the fiscal year of the funds.
-It is anticipated that awards made from this FY22 funding opportunity will be funded with FY22 funds, which will expire for use on September 30, 2028.
+It is anticipated that awards made from this FY23 funding opportunity will be funded with FY23 funds, which will expire for use on September 30, 2029.

-Relevance to Military Health: Relevance to the healthcare needs of military Service Members, Veterans, military beneficiaries, and/or the American public is a key feature of this award.
-Investigators are encouraged to consider the following characteristics as examples of how a project may demonstrate relevance to military health:
+Relevance to Military Health: Relevance to the health care needs of military Service Members, Veterans, military beneficiaries, and/or the American public is a key feature of this award.
+Applications are required to include an explanation of how the proposed project has relevance to military health.
+Examples include:

-- Explanation of how the project addresses an aspect of the target disease/condition/technology that has direct relevance or is unique to the health of military Service Members, Veterans, or beneficiaries - Explanation of how the project addresses an aspect of the target disease/condition/technology that has relevance or is unique to the military or family readiness of Service Members - Description of how the knowledge, information, products, or technologies gained from the proposed research could be implemented in a dual-use capacity to benefit the civilian population and also address a military need - Use of military or Veteran populations or datasets in the proposed research, if appropriate to the proposed research project
+- Explanation of how the project addresses an aspect of the target disease/condition/technology that has direct relevance or is unique to the health of military Service Members, Veterans, and/or beneficiaries - Explanation of how the project addresses an aspect of the target disease/condition/technology that has relevance or is unique to the military or family readiness of Service Members - Description of how the knowledge, information, products, or technologies gained from the proposed research could be implemented in a dual-use capacity to benefit the civilian population and also address a military need - Use of military or Veteran populations or datasets, if appropriate to the proposed research

 Applicants are encouraged to integrate and/or align their research projects with DOD and/or Department of Veterans Affairs (VA) research laboratories and programs.
 Collaboration with DOD or VA investigators is also encouraged.
-A list of websites that may be useful in identifying additional information about ongoing DOD and VA areas of research interest or potential opportunities for collaboration within the FY22 PRMRP Topic Areas can be found in Appendix 2.
+A list of websites that may be useful in identifying additional information about ongoing DOD and VA areas of research interest or potential opportunities for collaboration within the FY23 PRMRP Topic Areas can be found in Appendix 2.

-Use of DOD or VA Resources: If the proposed research involves access to active-duty military patient populations and/or DOD or VA resources or databases, the application must describe the access at the time of submission and include a plan for maintaining access as needed throughout the proposed research.
+Use of DOD or VA Resources: If the proposed research involves access to active-duty military and Veteran patient populations and/or DOD or VA resources or databases, the application must describe the access at the time of submission and include a plan for maintaining access as needed throughout the proposed research.
 Refer to Section II.D.2.b.ii, Full Application Submission Components, for detailed information.
 Refer to the General Application Instructions, Appendix 1, for additional information.